 - Closing books at the end of the project: When equipment deployment, utilization, and performance metrics are not tracked properly, they hold book closing at the end of the project.
 The problem is magnified in public and listed companies where this activity becomes a quarterly task.
 Because construction equipment is often denoted as accumulated depreciation, managers need to carefully calculate net costs and mention them accurately during the book closing process.
 And since the value of equipment varies from project to project, so does its performance and maintenance schedules, repair and replacement costs also need to be recognized and recorded accurately to paint a true picture of year-end financial statements.

 The power of digital

-Whether it is a multi-site construction site or a complex industrial project, most construction projects can benefit greatly from automation and digitization technologies.
-These technologies can make managing and maintaining large projects much easier while allowing you to meet industry-specific regulations.
-Great asset management can help you keep your machinery and other assets working efficiently, prevent downtime, and extend equipment life by tracking and managing usage and performance data while also allowing you to optimize costs on maintenance and repairs.
+Whether it is a multi-site construction site or a complex industrial project, most construction projects can benefit greatly from These technologies can make managing and maintaining large projects much easier while allowing you to meet industry-specific regulations.
+Great construction asset management can help you keep your machinery and other assets working efficiently, prevent downtime, and extend equipment life by tracking and managing usage and performance data while also allowing you to optimize costs on maintenance and repairs.